LF-DevOps-Intern/6_2_prom_grafana_prajwol-Rabindra20/3/README.md

 - Add prometheus data source to grafana, should be connected through basic auth
 - Screenshot of working data source config
 - Import & apply dashboard for node_exporter
-- Screenshot of dashboard of nodes with live metrics shown.
+- Screenshot of dashboard of nodes with live metrics shown.<br/>
 Step:<br/>
 To install the latest OSS release:<br/>
 Install the apt-transport-https package on Debian before proceeding<br/>